MyPathologyReport

 Gastric heterotopia is believed to be a congenital abnormality which means it develops before birth.
 In most cases the cause is unknown.

 The symptoms of gastric heterotopia depend on the location and size of the tissue.
 A small area of gastric heterotopia normally does not cause any symptoms and the tissue is discovered incidentally when imaging such as an upper endoscopy is performed for another reason.
-However, large areas can partially block the esophagus or small bowel and this can result in pain, bloating, and in rare cases, small bowel obstruction.
+However, large areas can partially block the esophagus or small bowel, resulting in pain, bloating, and in rare cases, small bowel obstruction.